ibarrond/Pyfhel/README.md

 	   > pip uninstall Pyfhel

-Alternatively, and only for Ubuntu OS, you can install and compile all libraries as shared (.so) using the Makefiles on this project.
+Alternatively, and only for Ubuntu OS, after cloning you can install and compile all libraries as shared (.so) using the Makefiles on this project.
 To do so, run inside the `Pyfhel` directory:

 	   > ./configure		# Just puts all makefiles in their correct directories
 	   > make